 Although one would hardly suspect it now, at the time the Dewey Commission was perceived by many as lacking credibility, despite the prestige of John Dewey.
-Time reported that when Dewey returned from Mexico the 'kindly, grizzled professor' told a crowd of 3,500 in Manhattan that the preliminary results of the subcommission justified the continuation of the Commission's enquiries in the USA and elsewhere.
-Time offered the view that, 'by last week the committee had proved nothing at all', despite Dewey's positive spin.
-[202] Time, in referring to the resignation of Carleton Beals, cited him as stating that the hearings had been 'unduly influenced in Trotsky's favor', Beals having 'resigned in disgust'.[203]
-The Dewey report appended a statement attempting to deal with Beals.
-[204] In a reply to Dewey, Beals wrote in The Saturday Evening Post that despite the publicly stated intention of the enquiry to determine the innocence or guilt of Trotsky the attitudes of the sub-commission members towards Trotsky were those of reverence:
+Time reported that when Dewey returned from Mexico the 'kindly, grizzled professor' told a crowd of 3,500 in Manhattan that the preliminary results of the sub-commission justified the continuation of the Commission's enquiries in the USA and elsewhere.
+Time offered the view that, 'by last week the committee had proved nothing at all', despite Dewey's positive spin.[202]
+Time, in referring to the resignation of Carleton Beals, cited him as stating that the hearings had been 'unduly influenced in Trotsky's favor', Beals having 'resigned in disgust'.[203]
+The Dewey report appended a statement attempting to deal with Beals.[204]
+In a reply to Dewey, Beals wrote in The Saturday Evening Post that despite the publicly stated intention of the sub-commission members towards Trotsky were those of reverence: